Crio-Bytes/Database/MySQL_basic_commands/README.md

 |C107|Physics|Harry|8|Science|
 |C103|Chemistry|john|8|Science|

--> Query the courses in ascending order by course_id.
+- Query the courses in ascending order by course_id.
--> Query the top 5 results order by stream in descending order.
+- Query the top 5 results order by stream in descending order.
-#### Activity
+## Extra Bytes
 What should be the order of writing the clause if you use all the clause at the same time?
 Find out.

 # Congratulations!!
 You have successfully completed the basics of MySQL byte.